 The financial services sector is intensely competitive, and even the strongest of companies must adapt to changing circumstances if they're going to thrive.
-For example, many mutual insurance companies choose to convert their ownership structure into a stock-based structure (owned by its shareholders) through a process called demutualization.
+For example, many mutual insurance companies choose to convert their ownership structure (owned by its members) into a stock-based structure (owned by its shareholders) through a process called demutualization.
 Demutualization benefits a company by allowing it to raise money by trading shares, which potentially leads to faster growth and a stronger company.
 Policyholders also benefit by receiving compensation for their ownership stake.

 Mutual vs. Stock Companies

 The first mutual insurance organizations were loose-knit groups of merchants who pooled emergency funds for their mutual benefit in case of fire.
 Modern mutual insurance companies are run as cooperatives, in some ways resembling credit unions.